Nanabell/command-manager/README.md

 }
 ```
 For the MicronautCommandProvider to work properly you need to define all of your commands as `@Singleton`s,
-alternatively add the @Command to the Micronaut Annotation Processing
+alternatively add the `@Command` Annotation to the Micronaut Annotation Processing
 ```shell
 micronaut {
     ...